karlriis/human-trajectory-forecasting/README.md

 # Human trajectory forecasting
 This repository contains the code for the human trajectory forecasting method developed as part of the following Master's thesis https://comserv.cs.ut.ee/ati_thesis/datasheet.php?id=75142&year=2022

+The main repository for the Master's thesis resides in https://github.com/karlriis/trajectory-forecasting.
+Some additional useful files and notebooks can be found there.
 ## Our method
 The new trajectory forecasting method resides in `generative_model.py`.
 The main function for using the method is `predict()`.
 Its input parameters are shown in the table below (non-compulsory parameters with default values are marked with \*).